8 Must-See Stops on a Nile Cruise: Explore Egypt’s Ancient Civilizations with Sonesta

-Picture yourself gliding along the Nile where pharaohs once reigned, ancient temples reflecting on the water.
-The Nile has always been Egypt’s lifeline, a historic artery connecting breathtaking sites like Aswan and Luxor.
+Imagine gliding down the Nile, where pharaohs once ruled, with their imposing temples reflected in the water.
+Egypt’s lifeblood has always been the Nile, a historic thoroughfare that links magnificent locations like Aswan and Luxor.

 1. Starting in Aswan: Temple of Philae